Chapter 25 BWV 163 Nur jedem das Seine!

 The closing chorale has survived with a bass line only.
 There is, however, no problem in realising a full harmonisation.
 The six phrases lead, successively, to cadences in D, A, Bm, D, D and D, all of which are perfect except the penultimate one.
 The text is a very simple prayer requesting that He may guide heart and mind to remain forever as part of His body, avoiding all things that might cause separation.
 All four singers have been given solo roles in this work and are consequently available to render the chorale, one voice per part with strings doubling.

 A brighter version of this melody, allied with a cheery viola obbligato, was heard in C 199/6, Bach′s first solo cantata at Leipzig, a salient example of the flexibility and expressive potential of these chorale melodies.
-No wonder that a composer of Bach′s immense imaginative powers found them to be so inspiring as well, of course, as being professionally indispensable.
+Little wonder that a composer of Bach′s immense imaginative powers found them to be so inspiring as well, of course, professionally indispensable.